pavel-v-sobolev/dbmerge/README.md

 - **Materialize complex views** - Persist results of heavy computations to a physical table for fast querying, supporting also partial data updates.

 **DBMerge accepts multiple data sources as input:**
-- Pandas DataFrames
+- Pandas DataFrame
 - Lists of dictionaries
-- Other database tables or views
+- Database table or view

 DBMerge automates data update process by comparing your source data against the target table and automatically performing the required operations.